datajoint/datajoint-docs/src/index.md

      ---

      A cloud platform for automated analysis workflows.
-It relies on DataJoint Core and DataJoint Elements.
+It relies on DataJoint for Python and DataJoint Elements.

      [:octicons-arrow-right-24: Learn
      more](https://datajoint.com/works){:target="_blank"}